 There was an exhibition match between the Japanese High School team and a team from the US.
 Those matches were truly awesome to watch.
 I almost made the US team, but in the last minute, I was cut from it.
 Too many people wanted it.
 Damn.
 Oh well, maybe next year! ; )

-Cesar currently practices and teaches at several Las Vegas judo clubs and is a pro-wrestler know as the Jete
+Cesar currently practices and teaches at several Las Vegas judo clubs and has been a pro-wrestler know as the Jete.

 Cesar's Film "American Judoka"